debraj-das/graph-rule/readme.md

 This repository provides a framework for Reinforcement UnLEarning (RULE).

+## 🎉 News

+We are happy to announce that this paper has been accepted to NeurIPS25!

 ## 📝 Preprint
 The preprint for this work is available at [arXiv:2506.07171](https://arxiv.org/abs/2506.07171).